Mfried95/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a web application developed using Node.js and Express that allows users to shorten long URLs, much like bit.ly.
+It is a full-stack application that offers an intuitive interface to efficiently condense URLs.

 ## Final Product